openradar/oss_weather_radar_vm/doc/source/features.rst

 Features
 ========

-This projects creates a Linux Virtual Machine image (VM) with a number of open source weather radar software packages which can be run using VirtualBox on most operating systems (Linux, Mac, Windows).
+The Virtual Machine (VM) is based on Linux (Ubuntu) and comes with a number of open source weather radar software packages.
+The VM can be run using VirtualBox on most operating systems (Linux, Mac, Windows).

 Weather Radar Software